catarina-mtpires/data-science/Fitbit/data overview.md

 - REM sleep (rapid eye movement sleep) occurs after deep sleep and the brain becomes more active.
 Dreams mainly occur in this phase where the heart rate increases and breathing becomes more irregular.
 REM sleep plays an important role in mood regulation, learning, and memory, as the brain processes and consolidates information from the previous day so that it can be stored in long-term memory.

 Sleep stages data extracted from Fitbit are in the <i>.json</i> format and contain:
-- date;
+- Date;
-- start time;
+- Start time;
-- end time;
+- End time;
-- number of minutes: to fall asleep, awake, after awake, and time in bed;
+- Number of minutes: taken to fall asleep, awake, after waking up, and total time in bed;
-- information about each sleep stage: number of times in each stage, number of minutes, and thirty day average minutes;
+- Information about each sleep stage: number of times in each stage, number of minutes, and thirty day average minutes;
-- timestamps and correspondent sleep stages and duration (in seconds, s).
+- Timestamps and correspondent sleep stages and duration (in seconds, s).

 ### Sleep Score